-The research remits of the Lipidomics and Nutrition Research centre are to unravel the role of lipids and antioxidant nutrients in growth and development and genetic (sickle cell disease) and non-genetic chronic diseases (diabetes, epilepsy, multiple sclerosis, autism spectrum disorder and attention deficit hyperactivity disorder for example).
+The research remits of the Lipidomics and Nutrition Research Centre are to unravel the role of lipids and antioxidants in growth and development, genetic (sickle cell disease) and non-genetic chronic diseases (diabetes, epilepsy, multiple sclerosis, autism spectrum disorder) and behavioural disorders (such as attention deficit hyperactivity disorder for example).

-The medium and short term aims are to investigate:
+The short and medium and short term aims objectives are to investigate:

 - The therapeutic potential of omega-3 and -6 fatty acids and vitamin D for chronic disease and elucidate mechanisms.